cockroachdb/docs/_includes/v22.1/prod-deployment/secure-start-nodes.md

 For each initial node of your cluster, complete the following steps:

 {{site.data.alerts.callout_info}}
 After completing these steps, nodes will not yet be live.
-They will complete the startup process and join together to form a cluster as soon as the cluster is initialized in the next step.
+They will complete the startup process and combine to form a cluster as soon as the cluster is initialized in the next step.
 {{site.data.alerts.end}}

 1. SSH to the machine where you want the node to run.